nvanlonden/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 First, install the version 1.6.5 of Arduino IDE which can be found here:

 https://www.arduino.cc/en/Main/OldSoftwareReleases#previous

+Windows users: While installing 1.6.5 if the installer instructs you to uninstall 1.5.8, move the Arduino folder from `Program Files (x86)` to your downloads folder.
+Rename this folder to `Arduino_1.5.8`.
+Open the `Change or remove program` app in control panel and uninstall the Arduino application.
+There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
+Then install 1.6.5 as normal.
+Navigate to back to your `Program Files (x86)` folder and locate the Arduino folder.
+Rename this folder to `Arduino_1.6.5`.
+Now drag and drop the `Arduino_1.5.8` back into `Program Files (x86)` folder.

 You can find the latest OpenBCI firmware and libraries on our github repository.